brackets-beautify/brackets-beautify/README.md

 ```

 ### Configure languages
-Brackets Beautify comes with beautifiers for JavaScript, HTML and CSS:
+Brackets Beautify comes with beautifiers for JavaScript, HTML, and CSS:
 ```json
 {
     "css": "css",